 The site is just near the eastern entrance of Badlands National Park, near a well-maintained historic site that deserves some attention.
 You can find more information on ICBMs and silos at the South Dakota Air and Space Museum at Ellsworth Air Force Base, which is nearby Rapid City.
 It is free admission.

 History buffs will really enjoy stopping at this site as it tells the story of the Cold War.
 In South Dakota, the Minute Man National Historic Site commemorates the history of ICBM missiles.
 I gained a much deeper appreciation for the tensions that have pervaded the cultures of the U.S. and the Russia for decades.
-We highly recommend adding this to your Great 8 itinerary.
+We highly recommend adding this to your next Midwest road trip and Great 8 itinerary.

 Have you been to Minuteman Missile Site?
 Did you get to do the underground tour?
 Please share your experience in the comments below.